 Protecting Customers From Slip And Fall Injuries

 If have any questions whether an injury occurred on your property as the result of a slip and fall you should seek the advice of an experienced personal injury attorney right away.
-The Law Office of Dan Newlin & Partners has the experience, knowledge and resources to help if you have these types of questions.
+Dan Newlin Injury Attorneys has the experience, knowledge, and resources to help if you have these types of questions.
 Help is just a phone call away.
-Please call (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
+Please call 800-257-1822 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
-Call Dan Newlin & Partners.
+Call Dan Newlin Injury Attorneys.
 You will be glad you did.